samvera-deprecated/fedora_lens/README.md

 Future:
 * make a "lazy" lens
-* convert to more of a OO style?
+* convert to more of a OO style using Object.new or Module.new for the lenses?